QureGenAI-Biotech/TyxonQ/.qoder/repowiki/en/content/Examples and Tutorials/Quantum Chemistry Examples/UCCSD and HEA Algorithm Examples.md

 4. **Noise and errors in device execution**: When using actual quantum hardware, noise and errors can affect the accuracy of the results.
 Consider using error mitigation techniques or increasing the number of shots to improve statistical accuracy.

+5. **HOMO-LUMO gap calculation errors**: For HEA, ensure that the instance was constructed from a molecule object rather than directly from integrals, as HOMO-LUMO gap calculation requires the internal UCC object.
+Attempting to calculate the gap from a HEA instance created with `from_integral()` will raise a RuntimeError.

 ### Strategies for Parameter Initialization

 1. **Use chemistry-inspired initial guesses**: For UCCSD, the "mp2" or "ccsd" initial methods provide physically meaningful starting points based on perturbation theory or coupled cluster calculations.